northernnieve/super-duper-octo-meme/README.md

 # super-duper-octo-meme
-A set of all assignments in cse142
+A set of all assignments in cse142.

-This is exactly what it sounds like: a set of all assignments made for CSE142.
+This is exactly what it sounds like: Git repository to store my University of Washington CSE 142 Homework solutions.

-If anyone runs into this, congratulations and my condolences.
-These are all the assignments that I've done as of Spring 2019 I don't know if the dude will reuse any of the new assignments.
+If anyone runs into this through the internet, congratulations and my condolences.
+These are all the assignments that I've done as of Spring 2019.
+I don't know if the dude will reuse any of the new assignments.
 This is made for the sake of my teaching portfolio.

 Inside are comments made by yours truly.
 Good luck.